zephraOSS/Apple-Music-RPC/README.md

 * [NodeJS](https://nodejs.org/en/) (Tested with 14.17)

 ## Information
 This RPC is only for the Windows program.
-If you use Apple Music in your browser, check out [Apple Music RPC for PreMiD](https://premid.app/store/presences/Apple%20Music)!
+If you use Apple Music in your browser (macOS, Windows, Linux), check out [Apple Music RPC for PreMiD](https://premid.app/store/presences/Apple%20Music)!

 ## Coming soon
 * Autostart